Three supply chain management lessons from Jack Ryan

 Jack Ryan couldn’t have predicted that he’d end up in harm’s way after uncovering a trail of suspicious payments.
 Before he knew it, he was right in the center of extreme danger.
 Supply chain planning and analysis can feel pretty dangerous as well.
 Nobody wants to be at fault when products don’t arrive on time, shortages expose weaknesses in the supply chain, and profits or stock prices fall.

 It doesn’t have to be that way.
-When you take a Connected Planning approach to supply chain management, risks and dangers can be drastically reduced because you have end-to-end visibility in your supply chain and can make demand decisions at the speed of business.
+When you take a Connected Planning approach to supply chain management software, risks and dangers can be drastically reduced because you have end-to-end visibility in your supply chain and can make demand decisions at the speed of business.

 Whether you’re putting together demand forecasts, optimizing the path of inventory, or organizing an S&OP process, remember to find the patterns, play all of the roles, and steer clear of danger with a connected approach to supply chain management.
 With these supply chain lessons, you’ll be well on your way to being a supply chain hero.